Solutions to the lab exercises are accessible to tutors and demonstrators on a private page.

 - Extend a code generator for the ARM to better exploit addressing modes.

 Some of the exercises have optional parts that you may like to complete.
 It's more important, however, that you do at least the non-optional parts of all the labs, including the last one.
-In addition, there is an entirely optional Lab 0 that provides an introduction to compiling and running OCaml programs.

 ||Assembler and bytecode interpreter for the Keiko abstract machine.|

 ||Source code for Lab 1: control structures.|

 ||Source code for Lab 4: machine code.|